 Here are some of the advantages of having an AIO cooler.
 As you will see, the positives tend to outweigh the negatives for most of us that want the best cooling with the least amount of hassle.

 An AIO cooler is very easy to keep clean, like any other part inside your computer.
-All you need is some compressed air and a small brush to help clean the fans.
+You only need some compressed air and a small brush to help clean the fans.

 Compressed air makes short work of cleaning out the dust collected between the radiator’s fins.

-They are easier to install compared to a custom loop system, permitting a lower barrier to entry for water cooling for your system.
+They are easier to install than a custom loop system, permitting a lower barrier to entry for water cooling for your system.

 Custom or open-loop liquid cooling requires maintenance.
-You will have to make sure the parts are kept clean, perform coolant flushes every one to two years, and make sure that you have no leaks or air bubbles in the system.
+You will have to ensure the parts are kept clean, perform coolant flushes every one to two years, and ensure that you have no leaks or air bubbles in the system.

 You won’t get an air cooler that can compare to the superior cooling of an AIO.